rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

----
+&ndash;-
 layout: page-toc
 title: Interplay of Victoria's flora with fire
 permalink: /interplay-with-fire
----
+&ndash;-

 {% include info.html text="<b>Source:</b> Gill, A.M.
 (1993) Interplay of Victoria's flora with fire, in: Foreman, D.B. and N.G.
 Walsh (eds), <i>Flora of Victoria</i> Volume 1, pp. 212–226, Inkata Press." %}

 ## Introduction

 Victorians have come to expect at least a day or two in summer when temperatures will soar to 40°C, humidities will drop to low percentages, and the wind will blow strongly from the north (see 'Climate in Victoria', this volume).
 Fires associated with these conditions can roar across the landscape, creating havoc and causing disaster.
-Victoria has seen a grisly parade of such events, each with its own infamous day of crisis---Black Thursday 1851, Red Tuesday 1898, Black Friday 1939, and Ash Wednesday 1983.
+Victoria has seen a grisly parade of such events, each with its own infamous day of crisis&ndash;-Black Thursday 1851, Red Tuesday 1898, Black Friday 1939, and Ash Wednesday 1983.
 Fires like these strike fear into the hardiest of souls and sear into the memories of those most intimately affected.
 Such fires have a long-lasting adverse affect on human communities, but this is not necessarily so for the native plant communities of Victoria.
 How the native flora responds to fires is a fascinating story which is being gradually revealed by research.
 This chapter tells some of what is presently known of that story.

 Huge fires are no respecters of persons, of boundaries or of the origin of the flora.
 They may cross from farm to plantation or from settlement to forest, consuming native and exotic plants, gardens and grasslands.
 Today, native vegetation is a shrinking resource in Victoria surrounded by a sea of introduced species (see Carr, this volume), some of which encroach upon the islands of native vegetation.
 The pattern of remnant vegetation is not a regular one, the islands varying widely in size and shape, with edges sometimes sharp, sometimes diffuse, and with vegetation corridors sometimes linking the islands.
-How these remnants are managed---including the role of fire---is an important conservation issue, but this chapter is concerned with the basic features of the interactions of native plants and vegetation with fires.
+How these remnants are managed&ndash;-including the role of fire&ndash;-is an important conservation issue, but this chapter is concerned with the basic features of the interactions of native plants and vegetation with fires.

 To understand the interactions between flora and fire, we need to perceive fires as phenomena dependent on the flora, and then to explore the responses of the vegetation to the fires.
 Below, following fire considerations and vegetation changes brought by fires, the biologies of selected genera and other groups of native species are discussed as they relate to fires.

 ## Flora provides the fuel

 The diversity of Victoria's flora has been revealed in other chapters (see Conn, this volume) but in a way unrelated to fires.
 Flora as fuels show a great diversity too.
 Chemical composition and the physical structure of plants of different species affects flammability.
-The chemical composition varies with a plant's stage of development, leaf or stem, death or life---as well as species.
+The chemical composition varies with a plant's stage of development, leaf or stem, death or life&ndash;-as well as species.
 Mineral content, succulence and the type and abundance of volatile materials in living plants (like eucalypt oils and *Triodia* resins) may all affect flammability, but the quantity of litter shed to the ground by the plants and accumulated there can have an overwhelming effect on fire properties.
 How the dead litter or the standing dead plants (like annual grasses) support fire depends also on their spatial distribution within plant communities.
 In shrublands, particularly, live plants make an important contribution to fuel, so it is there that we might expect the chemical composition of the foliage (including moisture) to have maximum effect.

 *Eucalyptus* is the most frequent dominant of native plant communities in Victoria.
 It is remarkable in its habit of shedding large quantities of twigs and other non-leafy material in comparison with the quantities of leaves.
 In forests of *Eucalyptus regnans* (Mountain Ash) the proportion of non-leaf material in litter fall is 40 per cent (Ashton 1975) of the total quantity of material falling per annum.
 Annual falls vary from about 8 t/ha (tonnes/hectare) in tall forests of *E. regnans* (Ashton 1975) to about 3 t/ha for forests of *E. macrorhyncha* (Red Stringybark) by analogy with similar forests in the Australian Capital Territory (Oswald & Hutchings 1975).

 Starting immediately after a severe fire, the litter accumulates on the forest floor according to the amount received and the amount decomposed.
-Eventually, an equilibrium is reached, which may be 22 t/ha for 80-metre tall *E. regnans* (Ashton 1975), an average of 19 t/ha for 30-metre tall *E. obliqua---E. radiata* forests (Gill 1964), and an average of 17 t/ha for, say, 15-metre tall *E. macrorhyncha* (Simmonds & Adams 1986).
+Eventually, an equilibrium is reached, which may be 22 t/ha for 80-metre tall *E. regnans* (Ashton 1975), an average of 19 t/ha for 30-metre tall *E. obliqua&ndash;-E. radiata* forests (Gill 1964), and an average of 17 t/ha for, say, 15-metre tall *E. macrorhyncha* (Simmonds & Adams 1986).
 Typically, the litter would have more than 50 per cent woody material (Gill 1964; Ashton 1975).
 Fuel quantity is of great importance in relation to fire severity, and will be discussed below.

 Grasslands contrast with eucalypt forests in their production and arrangement of fuel.
 Typically green in spring and browned-off in summer or autumn, grasses show a seasonal cycle of flammability.
 Usually, grasslands do not burn until at least 70 per cent of the standing crop has died.
 When they are completely dead, or 'cured', these finely divided, well-aerated fuels can support very fast-spreading fires.
 Fuel weights, however, are usually much less than in forests.
 In native grasslands, with no grazing and no fire, the quantity of material as litter and standing crop gradually rises in a way similar to that in eucalypt forests, but maximum values in native grasslands may be of the order of 5 t/ha (e.g. Groves 1974).
 Seasonal patterns of growth, death and decay vary across the state, of course, because of climatic and floral variation.
 Under subalpine conditions grasses may be summer-green and winter-brown if frost has a major influence; in the Mallee grasses may be greenest in winter and early spring; in southern and north-eastern Victoria summer-growing grasses like *Themeda triandra* (Kangaroo Grass) may stay green well into summer.